Mika56/JsonMM/doc/player/getInfos.md

 - repeat: Whether the repeat function of player is enabled
 - shuffle: Whether the shuffle function of player is enabled
 - volume: The player volume, 0 being 0% and 1 being 100%
+- stopAfterCurrent: True if playback will be stopped once current song is over

 ### Method ###